Graph Exploration with Embedding-Guided Layouts: Introduction

-Recently, graph embedding has proven effective in obtaining high-level feature vectors of graphs\cite{liao2018attributed,gao2018deep,zhu2018deep}.
-An essential category is based on random walks (e.g., node2vec\cite{grover2016node2vec} and DeepWalk\cite{ozzi2014deepwalk}), which represents the graph as a set of sampled random walking paths.
-These methods usually require less computational cost and are proven scalable and effective.
-This inspires us to leverage graph embedding to deeply bind topology and node attributes to generate high-quality layouts for graph exploration.
+Recently, graph embedding has proven effective in obtaining high-level feature vectors of graphs~\cite{liao2018attributed,gao2018deep,zhu2018deep}.
+An essential category is based on random walks (e.g., node2vec~\cite{grover2016node2vec} and DeepWalk~\cite{ozzi2014deepwalk}), which represents the graph as a set of sampled random walking paths.
+These methods usually require less computational cost and are proven flexible and effective.
+This inspires us to leverage graph embedding to bind topology and node attributes for layout and graph exploration.

-In this work, we introduce a pipeline (Figure~\ref{fig:pipeline}) for undirected graph exploration that leverages graph embedding to extract richer features of attributed graphs, power better layout results, and guide graph exploration applications.
+In this work, we introduce a flexible pipeline (Fig.~\ref{fig:pipeline}) for undirected graph exploration that leverages graph embedding to extract high-level features of attributed graphs, power better layout results, and guide graph exploration applications.
 Layout plays a vital role in the pipeline to visualize the underlying data insights for further exploration.
 In the pipeline, we include an embedding-driven graph layout algorithm, GEGraph (GE is short for Graph Embedding).
-GEGraph combines the similarity information between nodes in latent space and the connection information of graph structure to produce visually appealing (e.g., with fewer edge crossings and node occlusions) and community-aware graph layouts, balancing aesthetic and exploration goals.
+GEGraph combines the similarity information between nodes in latent space and the connection information of graph structure to produce visually appealing (e.g., with few node occlusions) and community-aware graph layouts, balancing aesthetic and exploration goals.
 In addition, GEGraph is self-automatic and can adapt to graphs with different attribute types.
 Based on the high-quality layout, we integrate the data insights extracted from the embedding vectors to design two exploration examples: layout-preserving graph aggregation and multi-strategy related nodes searching.
-In general, our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose an embedding-based graph exploration pipeline by encoding attributed graphs into low-dimensional vectors, which can extract richer data insights for graph layout and exploration. \item We design an embedding-driven graph layout algorithm, which can deeply bind graph topology and node attributes to produce aesthetic and community-aware layouts.
+In general, our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose a flexible embedding-based graph exploration pipeline that extracts high-level features and data insights of attributed graphs to power layout and exploration. \item We design an embedding-driven graph layout algorithm, which can bind graph topology and node attributes to produce aesthetic and community-aware layouts.

 \item We evaluate the effectiveness of our approach quantitatively and qualitatively by comparing it with popular layout methods, as well as a user study and two case studies with real-world data. \end{itemize}